 Students studying this course will develop skills in research, written and oral communication.
-Students who have an interest in the course, can express themselves well in writing, and have a willingness to work consistently in their study, should do well in this course.
+Students who have an interest in the course can express themselves well in writing and have a willingness to work consistently in their study, in order to do well in this course.